Permas-Teo/salary-app/README.md

 # salary-app

-Submission for TAP ESTL Application 2021, due on 17th August.
+Submission for TAP ESTL Application 2021.

+## Credits

+This project was bootstrapped with Create React App.

+Navigation Bar component referenced from https://chakra-templates.dev/.

 ## 1. Setup Instructions